We’re reader-supported. Posts may contain links that provide a commission at no cost to you. Learn how we make money.

 The GIA applies its rigorous standards to each of these areas.
 If the report rates it highly across many of those characteristics, you can have confidence in its quality.

 Tiffany’s diamonds don’t come with GIA reports.
 Instead, Tiffany’s has its own grading lab.
-Grading diamonds in-house is often viewed as a conflict of interest.
+Grading diamonds in-house is viewed by some as a conflict of interest.

 That being said, Tiffany’s is known to use high standards.
 It may not live up to the standards of the GIA or AGS, but it often exceeds those of less reputable organizations.